MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/data-binning-module/index.md

 ---
 title: "Data Binning Module | Microsoft Docs"
-description: Describes the data binning module and provides API reference documentation and links to code examples. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Data Binning Module section contains a description of Data Binning, the process of grouping point data into a symmetric gird of geometric shapes and provides links to API reference articles and code examples. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""